 “Many of the effects found in this study may and should have been a result of the sum of the many actions and activities developed since 2009, including the course and other activities developed by governments themselves as part of the process of strengthening their school feeding policies and programmes,” she expressed.

-Karina Crespo, coordinator of FAO Campus, also added that the achievements in food and nutritional education in these countries are not only a result of this course but of a set of activities and strategic actions implemented in the framework of the development of their national policies.
+Karina Crespo, coordinator of FAO Campus, also added that the achievements in food and nutrition education in these countries are not only a result of this course but of a set of activities and strategic actions implemented in the framework of the development of their national policies.

 She also commented that the course was a unique opportunity to drive transformation processes considering “the change of practices at an individual level, the adoption of improvements at the institutional level, and the generation of conducive environments, allowing progress from these practices towards the development of public policies, the generation of regulations, and the sensitization of other important actors, such as families, providers of family agriculture, and local authorities, among others.”